pyOpenSci/pyopensci.github.io/_posts/events/2024-06-25-create-your-first-python-package-scipy-2024.md

 ### For Linux users

-_For linux users, the easiest way to install Hatch is to use pipx which can be installed using apt install.
+_For Linux users, the easiest way to install Hatch is to use pipx which can be installed using apt install.
 Note: if you prefer to use a tool other than pipx, please refer to the [Hatch documentation](https://hatch.pypa.io/latest/) for more information_

-* Install hatch from the command line using [pipx](https://pipx.pypa.io/stable/):
+* Install Hatch from the command line using [pipx](https://pipx.pypa.io/stable/):

 ```bash
 # First install pipx using apt install